 Ministry of Financial Services & Home Affairs

-On 16 April 2020, The Ministry of Financial Services & Home Affairs issued a Q&A relating to their operations during COVID-19.
+On 16 April 2020, the MFS issued a Q&A relating to its operations during COVID-19.

 The Chief Justice has issued a practice direction that formalises the e-filing that had been introduced as a response to the difficulty of paper filings.
 The direction provides for the court file to exist in electronic form and for documents to be sealed using an electronic, digitally certified seal.
 The electronic file and seal have the same status as their hard copy counterparts.
 The practical importance of this is that it allows originating process, such as writs and petitions to be validly issued in electronic form at a time when paper filing is not possible.
 It prevents the legal process being stymied by an inability to complete the formality of issuing using paper filing.